romainreignier/cv/README.md

-# My CV
+# My Curriculum Vitae
-I'm looking for an internship so I have to make my CV.
+I'm looking for a job so this is my CV.